vfarcic/devops24/manuscript/08-jenkins-cd.md

 The output should state that the `deployment "prod-chartmuseum"` was `successfully rolled out`.

-We won't do a real testing of the two applications, but only a superficial one that will give us a piece of mind.
+We won't do a real testing of the two applications, but only a superficial ones that will give us a piece of mind.
+We'll start with ChartMuseum.

+W> ## A note to minishift users
+W>
+W> OpenShift ignores Ingress resources so we'll have to create a Route to accomplish the same effect.
+Please execute the command that follows.
+W>
+W> `oc -n prod create route edge --service prod-chartmuseum --hostname cm.$ADDR --insecure-policy Allow`

 ```bash
 curl "http://cm.$ADDR/health"